specs-cli/specs-cli/README.md

 Specs CLI provides Markdown slash commands for Spec-Driven Development (SDD).
 Commands can be used with any AI-powered IDE.

-Large existing codebases are supported by global spec-specific extraction commands.
+Large existing codebases are supported by global specs extraction commands.

-Every new feature of your project can be developed (semi-)automatically by following the **DSPI-Workflow**:
+Every new feature of your project can be developed (semi-)automatically by following the **DSPI**-Workflow:

 **D**escribe → **S**pecify → **P**lan → **I**mplement